 People know Puerto Princesa as the capital of Palawan and one of the greenest cities in the Philippines.
 On the negative, its reputation is constantly underrated as a mere portal to the world-famous El Nido and Coron.
-But those who’ve been there will completely beg to disagree.
-Puerto Princesa is the go-to destination for eco-tourists and basically anyone who’s committed to see just what it’s like to be in paradise.
+But, those who’ve been there will beg to disagree.
+Puerto Princesa is the go-to destination for eco-tourists and anyone who’s committed to seeing what it’s like to be in paradise.

-Try: Boat tour at the Puerto Princesa Subterranean River National Park and visiting the Palawan Heritage Center
+Try: Going on a boat tour at the Puerto Princesa Subterranean River National Park and visiting the Palawan Heritage Center

 If a nice trip down the Philippines’ memory lane interests you, then Cebu City is potentially your best option.
-Aside from being home of the unbeatable lechon, the former Philippine capital also boasts of historic attractions like the Fort San Pedro, five-star resorts and a myriad of land and water-based natural wonders visited by the most adventurous of travellers.
+Aside from being home to the unbeatable lechon, the former Philippine capital also boasts of historic attractions like the Fort San Pedro, five-star beach resorts, and a myriad of land and water-based natural wonders visited by the most adventurous of travellers.

 Try: Marvelling at the Temple of Leah and taking Instagram-worthy shots at Sirao Garden

-Having one of the country’s top universities certainly makes Dumaguete a much busier city than many others in its side of the archipelago.
-But a well-educated population is also why it’s considered a bustling community for expats to live in.
-Nonetheless, if you want to be away from these anytime you want to, there’s always the city’s harbourfront promenade where you can take a moment to relax and take in the gorgeous sea views followed by a hearty session at one of the food stalls around you.
+Having one of the country’s top universities certainly makes Dumaguete a much busier city than many others on its side of the archipelago.
+But, a well-educated population is also why it’s considered a bustling community for ex-pats to live in.
+Nonetheless, if you want to be away from these anytime you want to, there’s always the city’s harbourfront promenade where you can take a moment to relax.
+Take in the gorgeous sea views followed by a hearty meal at one of the food stalls nearby.

 Try: Tempura tasting at Rizal Boulevard and chilling out at Quezon Park

 When you have a city dubbed as none other than the Seafood Capital of the Philippines, you know you can expect nothing less than an amazing gastronomic adventure.
-More than the food, however, do you know that the environmentally friendly Roxas City was also awarded by the Philippine Department of Health for being “100 percent tobacco-free”?
+More than the food; however, did you know that the eco-friendly Roxas City was also awarded by the Philippine Department of Health for being “100 per cent tobacco-free”?

-The only city in Bohol, Tagbilaran boasts of a 12.2 km coastline and serves as the main entry point, whether by air or sea, to the growing island province in the Central Visayas region.
-It is commonly referred to as the City of Friendship and well-known for its farming and fishing initiatives, aside from being the ideal jump-off point to Bohol’s long list of attractions, including the Chocolate Hills.
+The only city in Bohol, Tagbilaran boasts a 12.2-km coastline and serves as the main entry point (by air and sea) to the growing island province in the Central Visayas region.
+Aside from being the ideal jump-off point to Bohol’s long list of attractions like the Chocolate Hills, it is commonly referred to as the City of Friendship and is well-known for its farming and fishing initiatives.

 Try: Exploring Kaingit Beach and enjoying the scenic views from Banat-I and Elly Hills